 By Tim Diovanni

-Tim Diovanni is a New York-based music writer and recent graduate in historical musicology from Columbia University.
-He writes program notes for The North Shore Symphony Orchestra and contributes regularly to Feminist in the Concert Hall, the Women’s Philharmonic.
-Advocacy’s blog.
+Tim Diovanni is a New York-based music writer and historical musicology student at Columbia University.
+He writes program notes for The North Shore Symphony Orchestra, and contributes regularly to Feminist in the Concert Hall, the Women’s Philharmonic Advocacy’s blog.